lsst-ts/ts_salkafka/doc/index.rst

 lsst.ts.salkafka
 ################

-Forward samples from SAL/DDS to Kafka to populate engineering facilities databases.
+Forward DDS samples from one or more SAL components to a Kafka broker, to populate databases.

 .. .. _lsst.ts.salkafka-using:

 Using lsst.ts.salkafka
 ======================

-Run command-line script ``run_salkafka_producer.py`` to forward DDS samples to Kafka for the specified SAL components.
+Run command-line script ``run_salkafka_producer.py`` to forward DDS samples from the specified SAL comonents to Kafka.
-Run ``run_salkafka_producer.py --help`` for information about the arguments.
+Run with ``--help`` for information about the arguments.
 The script logs to stderr.
+You may run as many instances as you like.

 To stop a producer, terminate its process or use ctrl-C.

+Until performance is tested, my best guess is that one producer should forward no more than 1000 messages per second, on average.
+This is based on the fact that ts_salobj can send and receive roughly 5000 topics/second using one process on a modern iMac.
-It is perfectly reasonable to have one producer for many SAL components as long as none of them is very chatty.
+This suggests that it should be fine to use one producer for many SAL components as long as none of them is very chatty.
-For chatty components such as ``M1M3`` and ``ATMCS`` it is safer to use a single producer.

 Requirements
 ============